robotpony/w42/content/blog/2025/when-technology-gets-boring-innovation-begins.md

 ## What's vanishing right now?

-ML has been quietly driving weather prediction for years.
-We knew the current generation of AI would happen; the writing was on the wall for anyone paying attention to the research.
-I predicted advanced code generation years ago, based on the simple principle that if you iterate over code enough times with enough randomness, you'll eventually get something that works.
+Machine learning has been quietly driving weather prediction for years, neural networks have been post-processing forecast data since the '90s.
+We knew the current generation of AI would happen in some form; the writing was on the wall for anyone paying attention to the research.
+I dreamed that we would be using advanced code generation years ago, based on the simple principle that if you iterate over code enough times with enough randomness, you'll eventually get something that works.

 Turns out we short-cut the process with LLMs' ability to classify prompts and essentially *paint* code.
 Same destination, different path.